 - Aquarium Guides have an opportunity to interact with guests at various exhibits throughout the Aquarium during their 4.5 hour shift.

 - They should be able to communicate effectively with large and small groups.

 - Customer service is our #1 priority!
 Guides are expected to treat guests in a respectful and engaging manner while extending exceptional hospitality.

-- As a Guide, you will work a minimum of 1hour at one of our two touch exhibits during each shift.
+- As a Guide, you will get the opportunity to work a minimum of 1 hour at one of our two touch exhibits during each shift.

-Year-round Aquarium Guides will work a minimum of three 4.5hr shifts a month for a year; 13.5hrs/month.
+Year-round Aquarium Guides will work a minimum of three 4.5 hour shifts a month for six months; 13.5 hours/month.
 Must be age 18 or older.
-Orientations are held in March and September each year)
+Orientations are held in March and September each year.

-Not ready to commit for a year?
-Seasonal Aquarium Guides will work one 4.5hr shift a week during the summer.
-Orientation in May, June-August commitment; opportunities will be available to transition to year-round for those who are interested.
+Not ready to commit for six months?
+Seasonal Aquarium Guides will work one 4.5 hour shift a week during the summer.
+Orientation in June, six week commitment; opportunities will be available to transition to year-round for those who are interested.
 Must be age 18 or older.

-Teen volunteers are required to work a minimum of two 4.5hr shifts each month for a year; 9hrs/month.
+Teen volunteers are required to work a minimum of two 4.5 hour shifts each month for a year; 9 hours/month.
 Teens must be between 14 and 17 years old who have completed at least one year of high school science.

 Recruitment for the Aquarium Guide program is now open.
 Please note there is an application, interview and orientation process.
 After submitting an application, we will reach out to qualified candidates to set up an in-person interview.
 After the interviewing process we will select candidates that best fit the program and invite them to join our team.